trigun539/pathfinder/README.md

 # Pathfinder

-An example of an A* path finding algorithm implementation
+An app to easily try different pathfinding algorithms.

+## Algorithms Supported

+- A*

 ## Running